sherrylixuecheng/sherrylixuecheng.github.io/_pages/outreaching.md

 ## AI4Sci Education
 I think it is equally important to perform the cutting-edge research by myself and to help the growth of next generation of researchers.
 I'm currently collaborating with PalmDrive Education as a scientic mentor and working closely with talented college students on **AI4Sci** and/or **quantum sciences**.

 **Collaborator needed**: I'm keen to explore how to better perform education for AI4Sci.
-Since I'm from a science background with no education theory backgrounds, I'm also willing to collaborate with other researchers on this topic!
+Since I only have science backgrounds, I'm also willing to collaborate with other researchers, esp. ones with education backgrounds on this topic!

 **Community**: Please also checkout & contribute any ideas the [AI4Sci Education org](https://github.com/AI4SciEdu) founded by me on GitHub, the corresponding website is [AI4Sci Education](https://ai4sciedu.github.io)